 The standard circuit breaker is constantly monitoring your home or business for electrical currents in appliances and wiring.
 Have you ever had to find the circuit breaker box and flip a switch on one of the circuit breakers to make an appliance work again?
 That means the breaker sensed an overload in power and shut it down.
 If this happens often, have your electrician check it out to make sure your system is safe.

 Understanding the different types of circuit breakers is helpful so you know when things aren’t acting right or when breakers are cutting off power too often.
-Any time you’re unsure of the safety of your home’s electrical system, C&S Electric is here to serve you and answer all of your questions.
+Any time you’re unsure of the safety of your home’s electrical system, C&S Electric of Louisburg LLC is here to serve you and answer all of your questions.